 This week we will be continuing to create our artwork for the forthcoming whole school art exhibition.
 We will also be reading ‘The King of Tiny Things’ to develop an understanding of the need to care for all living things.

 Phonics Work – Diagraph /oi/

 This week we will be busy learning the letter ‘e’ making the phoneme (sound) /ai/ as in rain and the diagraph ‘ee’ making the phoneme /ee/ as in feet.
 We will explore listening to the initial phoneme in words and recognise the letters ‘e’.
 We will also begin to practice writing the letter in the correct cursive formation.
 All our learning will be reinforced through play and games.
-Please reinforce our learning at home using the booklet sent home today, if your child is interested, or by highlighting the phoneme /a/ in everyday situations.
+Please reinforce our recent learning at home by highlighting the phoneme in everyday situations.

 Phonics Work - Sound Pots

 Please help your child to find items containing the diagraph ‘oi’ to put into their sound pot.
 Please try to ensure that they are making the correct sound, /oi/ as in coin.
 We will be sharing our Sound Pots on Friday 14th June.